Google Pixel Tablet has a speaker charging base, priced from US$499 - Breaking Latest News

 The Pixel Tablet, which was previewed at Google’s presentation in October last year, has finally officially debuted with full specifications.
 In addition to the already known Tensor G2 processor, the Pixel Tablet is equipped with an 11-inch 2,560 x 1,600 resolution LCD screen, 8GB of RAM, and 128GB or 256GB of storage space.
 Pixel Tablet also has an 8MP front camera and main camera, the former can provide 1080p video chat function.
 Google says it can provide power for “12 hours of video streaming.”

-However, the problem with Android tablets has always been app support for large screens, and the Android ecosystem has always been one step behind Apple in this regard.
+However, the problem with Android tablets has always been app support for large screens.
+In this regard, the Android ecosystem has always been one step behind Apple.
 There is no problem with Google and major companies’ apps, but the smaller the company, the more likely it is not to optimize the tablet and affect the user experience.